-time.
+I acknowledge that I have read the job description and requirements for the Laborer: Buildings and Grounds Maintenance Worker position and I certify that can perform these functions.
+Applicant Signature Date Witness

-I acknowledge that I have r Laborer: Buildings and Grou can perform these functions nds Maintenanc · Applicant Signature Date Witness Management has the right to add or chang ge these duties of the posit ion at any
+^{}Management has the right to add or change these duties of the position at any time.